amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 or allowable values.
 User-defined labels are indicated with ALL-CAPS, and are meant to represent a typical name given by a user - these can be names or numbers or whatever serves best the organization of the user input data.

-Where applicable, the relevant section the MRD is referred to by section or chapter number in parentheses.
+Where applicable, the relevant section of the MRD is referred to by section or chapter number in parentheses.

 Version